hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 --- abstract

-This document specifies the Atomic Context-Encoded Generation Framework (ACE-GF), a cryptographic construction for deriving and reconstructing stable digital identities from user-held credentials without requiring persistent storage of a master secret.
+This document specifies the Atomic Cryptographic Entity Generative Framework (ACE-GF), a cryptographic construction for deriving and reconstructing stable digital identities from user-held credentials without requiring persistent storage of a master secret.

 ACE-GF addresses a structural limitation of existing deterministic key-derivation and identity systems, which rely on long-lived root